-House panel to subpoena third ex-Trump adviser within two weeks
+House panel subpoenas third ex-Trump adviser within two weeks

-WASHINGTON (Reuters) - The House Judiciary Committee will subpoena former White House aide Rob Porter to testify about alleged efforts by President Donald Trump to impede a federal probe into Russian interference in the 2016 presidential election, according to a person familiar with the panel’s plans.
+WASHINGTON (Reuters) - The U.S. House Judiciary Committee on Monday subpoenaed former White House aide Rob Porter to testify about alleged efforts by President Donald Trump to impede a federal probe into Russian interference in the 2016 presidential election.

-Porter, who will be the third former Trump adviser to draw a congressional subpoena within the past two weeks, will receive a subpoena directing him to testify before the Democrat-led panel, as part of a congressional investigation that could ultimately lead the House of Representatives to impeach Trump.
+Porter was the third former Trump adviser to draw a House Judiciary subpoena within the past two weeks.
+Porter and the other two advisers - Trump’s former campaign manager Corey Lewandowski and former White House Deputy Chief of Staff Rick Dearborn - are due to appear before the committee at 10 a.m.
+EDT on Sept.
+17.

+House Judiciary Committee Chairman Jerrold Nadler said the proceedings would help the Democratic-led panel determine whether to recommend Trump’s impeachment to the full House of Representatives.

 Porter could not be immediately reached for comment.

-On Aug.
-15, the panel subpoenaed Trump’s former campaign manager, Corey Lewandowski, and former White House Deputy Chief of Staff Rick Dearborn to testify about the president’s alleged efforts to pressure then-Attorney General Jeff Sessions to direct U.S. Special Counsel Robert Mueller’s Russia investigation away from the 2016 Trump campaign.

-It is not clear whether the White House will seek to block the testimony of Porter and Dearborn, as it has that of former White House Counsel Don McGahn and other onetime Trump White House aides.
-Lewandowski, a Trump confidant who has never served on the White House staff, has said he will testify on Sept 17.
+It is not clear whether the White House will seek to block the testimony of Porter and Dearborn, as it has that of McGahn and other onetime Trump White House aides.
+Lewandowski, a Trump confidant who has never served on the White House staff, has said he will testify.

-Porter, who was White House staff secretary, appeared in Mueller’s 448-page investigation report as a witness to an episode involving McGahn that Democrats view as a keystone event in their efforts to show that Trump sought to obstruct justice.

 McGahn told Mueller that Trump repeatedly instructed him to have the special counsel removed and then asked him to deny having been so instructed when news of the action emerged in news reports.
 McGahn did not carry out either instruction.